If you’re selling a service… like writing… you need to be on LinkedIn.

 Get the Most Out of LinkedIn

 LinkedIn truly is a powerful tool for freelancing professionals.
-If you put in the time and energy to make an impressive profile and boost your presence, it will pay you back tenfold.
+If you put in the time and energy to make an impressive profile and boost your presence on LinkedIn, it will pay you back tenfold.

 All you have to do is follow these tips, keep in tune with your industry, and stay up to date with new features on LinkedIn itself.
 Show your ideal clients how much you care and what they stand to gain from working with you, and the sky’s the limit.